alirezakazemipour/alirezakazemipour.github.io/_posts/2025-08-29-stchstc-apprxmtn-1.md

 The $\alpha$-sublevel set of a function $f: \mathbb{R}^n \to \mathbb{R}$ is defined as
 $$C_\alpha = \{x \in \mathsf{dom}(f): f(x) \leq \alpha \}.$$
 ## Stationary point of a function
-Stationary point of a function is very its derivative is zero
+Stationary point of a function is where its derivative is zero

 ## Limit point of a sequence
 Let $\left(a_i \right)^\infty_{i=m}$ be a sequence of real numbers,